Evertras/lakitu/README.md

 Everything else should be installed through the Makefile in a local scope only.

+### Direnv

+[Direnv](https://github.com/direnv/direnv) allows us to set local environment files and add to our path while working within this repository.

+[A sample .envrc file](./envrc.example) has been added for reference.
+Direnv is not strictly necessary, but it will make playing around with CLI tools against the cluster much, much easier.

 ## Running it

 Check the Makefile for some more commands to run, but here's the starting idea: